-Prior to May 12, 2020, the Uniform Code will continue to include the 2015 International Building Code (IBC), as amended by the 2017 Uniform Code Supplement.
-On and after May 12, 2020, the Uniform Code will include the 2020 NYS Code Books.
+Prior to May 12, 2020, the Uniform Code continued to include the 2015 International Building Code (IBC), as amended by the 2017 Uniform Code Supplement.
+On and after May 12, 2020, the Uniform Code should include the 2020 NYS Code Books.
 Note that Chapter 11 of the International Building Code contains most (but not all) scoping for accessibility requirements required by the building code.
 The Uniform Code in effect May 12, 2020 can be accessed in the 2020 Building Code of New York State.

 Additional information about the Building Code of New York State is available from the New York State Division of Code Enforcement and Administration website.